pscally1005/pscally1005.github.io/_posts/delete/2024-07-29-artichoke.markdown

 - whole artichoke
 ---
 <u><font size='+2'>Introduction</font></u><br>
-I love artichokes, but I've only ever previously bought them canned, jarred, or frozen.
-I've been wanting to try fresh artichokes for a while now, and I've finally found them on sale, so it's time to give it a shot.
-I'm going to walkthough what I did to prepare these, as fresh artichokes are a lot of work.
+I love <a href='/misc/veggies#artichoke'>artichokes</a>, but I've only ever previously bought them canned, jarred, or frozen.
+I've been wanting to try fresh <a href='/misc/veggies#artichoke'>artichokes</a> for a while now, and I've finally found them on sale, so it's time to give it a shot.
+I'm going to walkthough what I did to prepare these, as fresh <a href='/misc/veggies#artichoke'>artichokes</a> are a lot of work.
 This is less of a recipe and more of an instruction guide of what I did.
 Thus, there's no nutrition facts or concrete ingredients list (as I didn't measure anything); instead, a blank canvas for whatever you want to prepare.

 <img src='/assets/Misc/Cooking/Artichoke/artichoke-whole.jpg' alt='' class='larger-image'>
 <u><font size='+2'>Snipping</font></u><br>
-Start by washing your artichokes under cold water, and drying them with a paper towel.
+Start by washing your <a href='/misc/veggies#artichoke'>artichokes</a> under cold water, and drying them with a paper towel.
 Using a pair of kitchen shears, snip the pointy ends off each of the leaves.
 After, using a serated knife, cut about 1-2 inches off the stem, and 1-2 inches off the top.
 If you're slicing and it feel too stiff, move your knife back and cut off more.

 <img src='/assets/Misc/Cooking/Artichoke/artichoke-snipped.jpg' alt='' class='larger-image'>
 <u><font size='+2'>Slicing and Seasoning</font></u><br>
-Next, using your serated knife, slice the artichoke in half lengthwise.
-Rub down the entire inside and outside of the artichoke with lemon or lime to prevent browning.
+Next, using your serated knife, slice the <a href='/misc/veggies#artichoke'>artichoke</a> in half lengthwise.
+Rub down the entire inside and outside of the <a href='/misc/veggies#artichoke'>artichoke</a> with <a href='/misc/fruit#lemon'>lemon</a> or <a href='/misc/fruit#lime'>lime</a> to prevent browning.
 At it's core, you'll see the fuzzy "choke".
 Using a spoon, scoop out all the fuzz, and discard.
 The choke is inedible and a choking hazard.
 Also discard and purple leaves in the center.

-For seasoning, I drizzled both the inside and outside of each artichoke with olive oil, and seasoned with lemon pepper, garlic powder, and onion powder.
-Some people also stuff garlic cloves in the hole in the center where the choke used to be
+For seasoning, I drizzled both the inside and outside of each <a href='/misc/veggies#artichoke'>artichoke</a> with olive oil, and seasoned with lemon pepper, garlic powder, and onion powder.
+Some people also stuff <a href='/misc/veggies#garlic'>garlic cloves</a> in the hole in the center where the choke used to be

 <img src='/assets/Misc/Cooking/Artichoke/artichoke-seasoned.jpg' alt='' class='larger-image'>
 <u><font size='+2'>Roasting</font></u><br>
-Place each artichoke cut side down on a lined baking sheet.
+Place each <a href='/misc/veggies#artichoke'>artichoke</a> cut side down on a lined baking sheet.
 Bake uncovered in a preheated 400F oven for 15 minutes.
 Then, cover with aluminum foil, and bake for an additional 30 minutes.
-The artichokes are done when you can easily pierce the stem with a knife, and the leaves pull off easily.
+The <a href='/misc/veggies#artichoke'>artichokes</a> are done when you can easily pierce the stem with a knife, and the leaves pull off easily.

 <img src='/assets/Misc/Cooking/Artichoke/artichoke-roasted.jpg' alt='' class='larger-image'>
 <u><font size='+2'>Eating</font></u><br>
-To eat the artichoke, simply pull off a leaf, and scrape your teeth along the bottom part of it, as seen below.
+To eat the <a href='/misc/veggies#artichoke'>artichoke</a>, simply pull off a leaf, and scrape your teeth along the bottom part of it, as seen below.
 Make your way though all the leaves to the center to find the heart.
-The artichoke heart is the best part; this is what you find canned, jarred, or frozen.
+The <a href='/misc/veggies#artichoke'>artichoke</a> heart is the best part; this is what you find canned, jarred, or frozen.
 Switch to a fork and knife, and enjoy your hard work.

 <img src='/assets/Misc/Cooking/Artichoke/artichoke-eating.jpg' alt='' class='larger-image'>
 <br><u><font size='+2'>Sources</font></u><br>